kukudixiaoming/shamebird/README.md

     sudo adduser deploy sudo
     # switch to deploy user
     su deploy
+    exit
+    exit
+    # run this command in your local computer rather than your server
+    ssh-copy-id deploy@IPADDRESS

+    ssh deploy@IPADDRESS
     # update your server system
     sudo apt-get update
     # resolve the system dependencies